lightninglabs/lightning-api/source/rest/index.html.md

 ----- | ---- | -----------
-dest | byte | / The identity pubkey of the payment recipient dest_string | string | / The hex-encoded identity pubkey of the payment recipient amt | int64 | / Number of satoshis to send.
-payment_hash | byte | / The hash to use within the payment's HTLC
-payment_hash_string | string | / The hex-encoded hash to use within the payment's HTLC payment_request | string | * A bare-bones invoice for a payment within the Lightning Network.
+dest | byte | / The identity pubkey of the payment recipient dest_string | string | / The hex-encoded identity pubkey of the payment recipient amt | string | / Number of satoshis to send. payment_hash | byte | / The hash to use within the payment's HTLC payment_hash_string | string | / The hex-encoded hash to use within the payment's HTLC payment_request | string | * A bare-bones invoice for a payment within the Lightning Network.
 With the details of the invoice, the sender has all the data necessary to send a payment to the recipient.